 So, what distinguishes a value proposition from a nondescript tagline?

-• It clearly and straightforwardly informs a potential customer what a benefit they receive and/or what problem is going to be resolved in their lives.
+- it clearly and straightforwardly informs a potential customer what a benefit they receive and/or what problem is going to be resolved in their lives;

-• It is specific.
+- it is specific.
 Within the area/industry where your product exists, a value proposition clearly outlines the niche where it is unique and indispensable.
-For example, the proposition “to improve health” for a healthcare service or “to secure your devices from viruses” for an antivirus start-up will be too superficial and unattractive for a target user.
+For example, the proposition “to improve health” for a healthcare service or “to secure your devices from viruses” for an antivirus start-up will be too superficial and unattractive for a target user;

-• It is emotionally appealing.
+- it is emotionally appealing.
 A visitor may stay on your landing page only for a couple of seconds.
-So the message should not only be rationally sound but also touch deep strings of the human heart.
+So the message should not only be rationally sound but also touch deep strings of the human heart;

 To make it more clear, take a look at this cloud computing platform, as an example of how things should NOT be done.